 Shell beans, such as kidney, black, and fava beans, can be harvested like snap beans and eaten in the same way.
 The best time when to pick beans for eating like snap beans is while they are still young and tender and before the seeds inside are visibly evident when looking at the pod.

 While shell beans are frequently harvested dry, you don't necessarily need to wait for them to dry before enjoying the beans themselves.
 Harvesting beans when they are tender or "green" is perfectly okay.
 The best time when to pick beans for this method is after the beans inside have visibly developed but before the pod has dried.
 If you pick beans this way, be sure to thoroughly cook the beans, as many shell beans contain a chemical that can cause gas.
 This chemical breaks down when the beans are cooked.

 The last way to harvest shell beans is to pick the beans as dry beans.
-In order to do this, you will leave he beans on the vine until the pod and the bean is dry and hard.
-Once he beans are dry, they can be stored in a dry, cool place for many months, even years.
+In order to do this, leave the beans on the vine until the pod and the bean is dry and hard.
+Once the beans are dry, they can be stored in a dry, cool place for many months, or even years.

 Gardening tips, videos, info and more delivered right to your inbox!